deckhouse/deckhouse/modules/020-deckhouse/docs/README.md

 - Set a specified image tag for deployment/deckhouse.
 In this case, you will hold a Deckhouse version until a new release will come.
-You may need this in a situation when some Deckhouse release has an error that was not occurred earlier.
-You want to rollback to the previous release but update as soon as a new release with hotfix will come.
+You may need this in a situation when some Deckhouse release has an error that hasn't occurred earlier and you want to roll back to the previous release but update as soon as a new release with a patch will come.

   Example:
     `kubectl -n d8-system set image deployment/deckhouse deckhouse=registry.deckhouse.io/deckhouse/fe:v1.30.5`